 The scale of science and engineering at Harvard is impressive in its breadth and depth.
 The Faculty of Arts and Sciences (FAS, including the Division of Engineering and Applied Sciences (DEAS) and its recently announced successor, the Harvard School of Engineering and Applied Sciences (HSEAS), the Harvard Medical School (HMS) and the Harvard School of Public Health (HSPH) and the Harvard-affiliated hospitals all carry out vigorous research and teaching in science, mathematics and engineering.
 Appendix C presents an overview of this activity in Harvard's schools and hospitals.
 In FAS, HMS, and HSPH, there are approximately 550 principal investigators who generated over \$450M in external funding in 2005 and occupied over 1.7M net assignable square feet (NASF) of research space across the University.
-The 18 Harvard appointments who are engaged in research and clinical care, of whom more than 1,200 engage in basic research as their primary effort.
+The 18 Harvard-affiliated hospitals and research institutes add more than another 10,000 faculty with Harvard appointments who are engaged in research and clinical care, of whom more than 1,200 engage in basic research as their primary effort.
 In total, Harvard's scientists and engineers generated over \$1.5B in external funding in 2005, and occupied greater than 3M NASF of research space.

 Each school and hospital has ambitious research and teaching growth plans over the next five years.
 The three Harvard schools mainly engaged in science and engineering plan to grow their science and engineering faculty by approximately 13 percent by 2010, and the affiliated hospitals have growth plans of their own.
-As an example of the growth in Harvard's efforts in science and engineering, in the period 2001-2005 external funding for research in FAS grew from \$98M to \$44M.
+As an example of the growth in Harvard's efforts in science and engineering, in the period 2001-2005 external funding for research in FAS grew from \$98M to \$144M.
 A comprehensive overview of the evolution of externally funded activity can be obtained from the Annual Reports issued by the Harvard Office of Sponsored Projects.